-In May next year, the UK’s Data Protection Act will be superseded by the GDPR.
+In May 2018, the UK’s Data Protection Act was superseded by the GDPR.
 The GDPR is designed to give citizens more control of the information organisations hold on them and how that information is used.

-There will be tougher penalties for organisations that don’t keep accurate records or who don’t have a valid reason for holding the information.
+There are now tougher penalties for organisations that don’t keep accurate records or who don’t have a valid reason for holding the information.

-The UK’s Information Commissioner’s Office (ICO) can currently fine up to £500,000 for malpractice, but under the GDPR will be able to fine up to €20 million or 4% of annual turnover (whichever is higher).
+The UK’s Information Commissioner’s Office (ICO) could previously fine up to £500,000 for malpractice, but under the GDPR they can now fine up to €20 million or 4% of annual turnover (whichever is higher).
 Individuals can also sue a business for compensation to recover both material damage and non-material damage, like distress.

 What is a SAR?